- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, regular disk health monitoring and analysis provide insights into the status of the disks and the NAS system, allowing you to take proactive measures to prevent potential data loss and ensure the reliability and availability of your data.

-Although NAS TeraStation WS5220DN08W6 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation WS5220DN08W6 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -